 Reader classes are similar to input streams, and writer classes are similar to output streams.
 Reader classes descend from the abstract

-class, whereas the Writer classes descend from the abstract Writer
+Reader class, whereas the Writer classes descend from the abstract Writer class.

 Both readers and writers are divided into low-level and high-level classes.
 Low-level classes communicate with I/O devices, and high-level classes communicate with the low-level ones.